 Covid-19 Guidelines...What if I feel sick?
 As Dalhousie members, we all have to respect our classmates and follow the Dalhousie Code of Conduct to reduce the chance of spreading Covid-19 to those still vulnerable who couldn't be vaccinated- check the most recent guidelines here.
-In summary, for BIOL 2030 will be asking everyone to wear masks when inside buildings for the month of September and to stay home if you are sick.
+In summary, BIOL 2030 will be asking everyone to wear masks when inside instructional classrooms or buildings and to stay home if you are sick.
+If you are well enough to work from home, you are expected to join class (labs or tutorials) through Teams.
+You have one SDA to use for any missed academic requirement throughout term (for a three day extension or opportunity to makeup) so please file the SDA using the form and link on our homepage in Brightspace.

 How will I be able to answer questions?
-Helpful resources are plentiful- the textbook, our recorded mini-lectures, animations, self-quizzes, and tutorial questions are all excellent sources of trusted information.
-You can earn credit by completing the Achieve homework every week and completing the laboratory exercises within a reasonable time.
+Helpful resources are plentiful- the textbook, our recorded mini-lectures, animations, self-quizzes, and tutorial questions and solutions are all excellent sources of trusted information.
+You can earn credit by participating in tutorials, completing the Achieve homework every week and completing the laboratory exercises within a reasonable time.
 Problem-solving takes a lot of practice, so we have found problems in the text, tutorials and Achieve that allow you to struggle with important concepts and practice solving them while earning points for trying.
 This is called formative learning.

 What are the Lecture times in the Timetable?
-Chez Genetics meets Monday, Wednesdays and Fridays from 12:35 - 1:25 pm in the charming and intimate Scotiabank Auditorium (Auditorium 1) in the Marion McCain Social Sciences Building.
-Mini-lectures are embedded in each module and what we talk about in lecture will be the same key content.
-If you miss a lecture, you can view the pre-recorded lecture on that topic- they're the same!
-Live lectures will not be recorded because all content is included in the pre-recorded videos in the modules.
+Chez Genetics meets every Monday, Wednesday and Friday from 12:35 - 1:25 pm in the charming and intimate Scotiabank Auditorium (Auditorium 1) in the Marion McCain Social Sciences Building.
+They are the principal way to learn and practice genetics, so you are expected to attend each lecture.
+There will sometimes be pre-recorded short videos to view before you come (especially if we are doing an activity!) or questions to complete after lecture.
+There are also animations and learning activities in the accompanying modules to help you practice the concepts.
+Checklists will help you keep on track.
+If you are ill, contact Debra and you can view those recorded lectures you've missed.
 Please join us for a wonderful meal of hearty problem solving and convivial company, with some spice thrown in!
+Our first meeting is Wednesday Sep.
+7 in Scotiabank Auditorium.

 What are the Tutorial times?
 A helpful and expert guide will host group work sessions in person solving those difficult tutorial questions in the Achieve assignments.
 They will not lecture at you, but you can discuss any tricky concepts, interpretations, or extensions of the ideas you have or need to solve problems.
+If you participate, you will receive course credit for doing so (9 weekly tutorials, Achieve Tutorial assignments worth 9%, participation worth 3%).
+Your first Tutorial is the week of Sep.12-15.